 The Ministry of Health and Welfare is the regulator of the National Health Insurance in Korea.
-It oversees the operation of National Health Insurance and delegates its authority to NHIS and HIRA through the National Health Insurance Act and the relevant enforcement decree.
+It oversees the operation of National Health Insurance and delegates its authority to NHIS and HIRA through the National Health Insurance Act and the relevant enforcement decree as Figure 5 shows.
 The National Health Insurance Act provides HIRA with the mandate of reviewing medical claims and assessing quality in connection with National Health Insurance.